This Miami-based Trust Wants to Give You Over $50K. Here's How You Can Qualify.

 “The bulk of the work that needed to be done was done,” Pierre said.

 At a recent board meeting, the Trust presented Pierre’s family with the rehabilitation check totaling approximately $50,000.
-The grant program is a partnership between Miami-Dade County and the Little Haiti Revitalization Trust.
+The forgivable loan program at during the same meeting increased from $50,000 to $100,000, with requests exceeding $75,000 requiring approval by the Trust Board.

-Joann Milord, president and CEO of Little Haiti Revitalization Trust, said that applicants must first apply and receive a denial from the City’s Single Family Home Rehabilitation Program to be considered for the Trust Rehabilitation Program.
+Joann Milord, president and CEO of Little Haiti Revitalization Trust, said that applicants are first encouraged to apply for the City of Miami's Single Family Home Rehabilitation Program, which provides assistance of up to $150,000.

 Pierre's mother purchased the home in 1973 when the neighborhood was known as Lemon City, which was renamed Little Haiti a decade ago.